Dynamics and Shocks from H$\alpha$ Emission of Nearby Galaxy Mergers: Source of Ionization

 One of the benefits of having a sample of early stage mergers before coalescence is that we can explore how properties of the companion affect the other galaxy.
 We can find out about the properties of isolated galaxies from their cores which, supposedly, have not lost much of its stellar mass, morphology, and kinematics after the first passage.
 One of the properties that is relatively easy to measure for non-coalesced mergers is mass ratio.

-The mass ratio of a galaxy merger can be estimated from the stellar mass ratio, assuming that the halo mass grows with stellar mass.
-This assumption is not accurate all the time \citep{Behroozi:2013fg}, but for the sake of simplicity we hold on to it throughout this paper.
-We use the Ks-band magnitude from 2MASS survey to estimate stellar mass ratio between the galaxies of each pair, so in this paper, we use the terms light ratio and mass ratio interchangeably.
 Figure \ref{fig:obssys:fshocklratio_nobin} displays the plot of shock fraction vs. light ratio, $\mu_L$, in the non-coalesced pairs of our sample.
-Similar to projected separation, we separate galaxies into 3 bins of light ratio shown by vertical dashed lines: $\mu_L<1.85$ representing the equal mass mergers, $1.85<\mu_L<4$ representing major galaxy merger of non-equal mass, and $4<\mu_L$ representing minor galaxy mergers.
-The dividing values are chosen to have a significant number of galaxies in each bin.
 Figure \ref{fig:obssys:fshocklratio_binned} shows the average shock fraction in each bin.
 Average shock fraction in both galaxies as well as in the primary and the secondary galaxies are shown separately.
 It is slightly but significantly enhanced in more equal mass mergers; though, we should be cautious about this interpretation as in such low statistics either removing one or two systems or slightly changing the limits of the bins could affect the results.
 Furthermore, in Figure \ref{fig:obssys:fshocklratio_binned} the error-bars are too large to provide a robust Conclusion about the difference of shock fraction in the primary (more massive) vs. secondary (less massive) companions.
 Though it appears that in minor mergers the shock fraction in the primary galaxies are significantly higher than the secondary ones.

 Figure \ref{fig:obssys:lratio_sig_NHa} shows the components in light ratio bins on plots of \nii/\ha\ vs. velocity dispersion.
 Similar to Figure \ref{fig:obssys:sep_sig_NHa}, as we go from right to left not only does the fraction of points in Groups 2 and 3 increase but also the points in Group 1 reveal a slightly higher \logniiha\ and velocity dispersion.
 This suggests that the environment of more equal mass mergers is, on average, more turbulent even in star forming regions.
 Comparing the panels of Figure \ref{fig:obssys:sep_sig_NHa} we find that this effect is stronger in the close pairs compared to the wide pairs, for in the panel of close pairs, more equal mass mergers (red points) reveal a significantly higher \logniiha\ and velocity dispersion.
 In Figure \ref{fig:obssys:lratio_sig_NHa} black and cyan points display the components of the primary and secondary companions, respectively.
 In the minor merger (right panel) the black points appear to spread significantly higher than the cyan points even in the Group 1 region, revealing a slightly higher \logniiha.
 Consistent with Figure \ref{fig:obssys:fshocklratio_binned}.
 This suggests that the environment of the primary companions are more violent that the secondary ones in minor mergers.
 We will discuss these results in \S \ref{sec:obssys:discussion}.